justquick/python-googlevoice/README.md

 ----------------------------------------------------

 Google Voice for Python Allows you to place calls, send sms, download voicemail, and check the various folders of your Google Voice Accounts.
-You can use the Python API or command line script to schedule calls, check for new recieved calls/sms, or even sync your recorded voicemails/calls
+You can use the Python API or command line script to schedule calls, check for new recieved calls/sms, or even sync your recorded voicemails/calls.
-Works for Python 2 and Python 3 (sorta[*](#Note))
+Works for Python 2 and Python 3

 INSTALL
 -------------------------------